 Located on the Missouri River near a series of five waterfalls, Great Falls is the largest city in northcentral Montana.
 In 1805, the Lewis and Clark Expedition spent nearly a month portaging the falls.
-Several of the waterfalls may be viewed via the eleven-mile paved, non-motorized River's Edge Trail.
+Several of the waterfalls may be viewed via the paved, non-motorized River's Edge Trail.
 It offers a unique experience to walk, jog, rollerblade or bike along the river.

 Relive the Corps of Discovery's epic journey at the Lewis and Clark National Historic Trail Interpretive Center along the River's Edge Trail, an essential stop for visitors here.

 Along the same stretch of the River's Edge Trail, Giant Springs Heritage State Park can be reached, as well as overlooks for Black Eagle and Rainbow Falls.
 Don't forget to visit Broadwater Overlook Park where the Visitors Center is located.